 10+ Easy English Words You Need to Know

 English Typing is often considered a tricky language in comparison to hindi typing because of the fact that while the language looks relatively simple on the surface, there is always a potential for frequent mishaps over simple words that look the same but have wholly different meanings.
 For those attempting to learn the language for the first time, one strategy that is effective is to learn the basic and commonly used words with which one can form sentences.
 This provides a steady foundation which can lead to a better grasp of this confusing language.
 Here are some you can go through and differentiate between in the right situation.
+You may solve scrabble puzzles using scrabble word finder.

 This term ranks amongst the most highly used, which is understandable considering the meaning.
 It helps you schedule appointments for the future, recall activities that were done in the past as well as agree upon the present moment.